Snoeprol/ComplexSystems/README.md

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use git clone to clone the project

 ## Usage